In an emergency, first responders must communicate effectively to take action. To do this, they depend on radio signals.

-For this reason, the National Fire Protection Association (NFPA) requires 99% radio coverage in critical areas of all commercial buildings such as basements, stairwells, and garages, in addition to 90% coverage in general use areas such as offices and conference rooms.
+For this reason, the National Fire Protection Association (NFPA) requires 99% radio coverage in critical areas of all commercial buildings, such as basements, stairwells, and garages, in addition to 90% coverage in general use areas such as offices and conference rooms.

-DAS Building Requirements
+Introduction to Public Safety DAS Building Requirements

 NFPA 72 covers the need for radio signal connectivity across critical areas such as exit stairs, elevator lobbies, and fire command centers, as well as requiring minimum inbound and outbound signal strengths to ensure uninterrupted communication for first responders.
 NFPA 70 requires public safety DAS installation in buildings with determined “dead zones” where radio signals are weak or nonexistent.

-While many buildings already have a DAS in place, regular yearly inspections ensure that company buildings are still meeting authority having jurisdiction (AHJ) requirements.
-These inspections cover equipment functionality, track current coverage reports, and provide solutions to any potential issues.
+While many facilities already have a public safety DAS, regular yearly inspections ensure commercial buildings still meet authority having jurisdiction (AHJ) requirements.
+These annual inspections cover equipment functionality, track current coverage and provide recommendations for any potential issues.
 A properly installed and well-maintained public safety DAS can save lives and facilitate first responders’ jobs in an emergency and are an essential part of any building’s security infrastructure.